 From 2016 to 2017, the homeless population in the U.S. increased for the first time in seven years, according to the U.S. Department of Housing and Urban Development.
 In the U.S., 553,742 people were homeless in 2017.
-Housing programs are a meaningful contribution to homelessness.
+Housing programs are a meaningful contribution to addressing the homelessness crisis.
 Living without a home not only endangers individuals’ health and safety, but is also a significant barrier to obtaining and keeping a means of employment.
 Shelter is a necessity for all, and providing housing is one way to ease suffering and support individuals seeking to break a cycle of poverty.

 According to Forbes, big box stores, like Macy’s, JC Penney and Sears are closing in record numbers.
 Repurposing a vacant, big box store is a rising trend as retail developers look for creative solutions to incorporate mixed-use components into underutilized retail spaces.